-After watching ‘The Lord of the Rings‘ and ‘The Hobbit‘ movie trailer, I wished I could go to this vibrant place.
+After watching ‘The Lord of the Rings‘ and ‘The Hobbit‘ movie trailer, I wished I could go to this vibrant place – Hobbiton Movie Set, in real.
 If a place like Hobbiton (the home of Hobbits) could ever exist.
-Well, yes, it does exist.
-And really I could visit this place in real!
+Well, yes, it does exist!
 Into the lush pastures, there’s this mesmerizing, magical place just two hours’ drive away from the Auckland city.

 My Hobbiton Journey

 To reach and visit this place, the only option is the “Hobbiton Movie Set” bus.
 Till the entrance, you can come on your own.
 The Hobbiton bus takes you to the ‘Shire‘ entrance, passing through beautiful rolling hills and peaceful sheep on the way.

 This huge landscape has little gardens with daisies, all sorts of colorful flowers, trees, marshmallow plants, super cute little hobbit homes, the Green Dragon Inn, sheep farms and a totally cute little different world in it!

 Even if someone hasn’t watched the trilogies or read the books, still this place is endlessly fascinating.
 For this reason, the popularity of Hobbiton is just amazing.
 The place is too much packed with tourists but owing to the compulsion of taking a guided tour it looks well-managed.

 Even if you are a lone traveler, still you can’t just wander around Hobbiton on your own, everyone has to book a tour and follow a Hobbiton guide throughout the set.